EmeraldCityIT/CAC-Card-Defense-Systems/README.md

 # CAC-Card-Defense-Systems
 Discrete weaponized identity cards for fraud defense and engagement.
 "Not always lethal, always accurate."

-* Randomly scattered Microinjection methods for dosage
+* Randomly scattered Microinjection methods for dosage of defensive measures.

 * Watermarks which temporarily appear when the person of wrong blood type handles card.